After (2019 film): Plot

-The next day Tessa returns to her dorm to check on Noah, who discovers her affair with Hardin and leaves her, heartbroken.
-Tessa and Hardin finally decide to date, but her mother threatens to cut her off financially if she continues the relationship, believing Hardin to be a bad influence.
-Hardin finds an apartment for the two to live together and they attend his father's wedding reception.
-Hardin reveals that his father was a drunk and that his mother was assaulted by some men his father provoked while drunk.
-Tessa comforts him and the two head back to their apartment to have sex (Tessa loses her virginity).
+The next day Tessa returns to her dorm to check on Noah who, realising her affair with Hardin, leaves her, heartbroken.
+Tessa and Hardin finally decide to date, but her mother threatens to cut her off financially if she continues the relationship, believing him to be a bad influence.

+Hardin finds an apartment for them to live together in and they attend his father's wedding reception.
+He reveals that his father was a drunk and his mother was assaulted by some men his father provoked while intoxicated.
+Tessa comforts him, and they head back to their apartment where she loses her virginity to him.

-Later, Tessa grows concerned about the text messages sent to Hardin by Molly; Tessa attempts to confront him, but he dismisses her and leaves.
+Later, Tessa grows concerned about the text messages sent to Hardin by Molly; she attempts to confront him, but he dismisses her and leaves.
 After leaving the apartment searching for him, Tessa finds him at a diner with Molly, Zed, Steph, and Jace.
-Molly cruelly reveals Hardin's true intentions by showing Tessa a video from the first party they attended, telling that Hardin only pursued Tessa as a challenge, intending to make her fall in love with him before breaking her heart.
-Hardin attempts to convince Tessa that his intentions changed as he got to know her, but Tessa ends their relationship.
+Molly cruelly shows Tessa a video from the first party they attended, revealing that he pursued her as a challenge and intended to make her fall in love with him before breaking her heart.
+Hardin attempts to convince her that his intentions changed as he got to know her, but she ends their relationship.

-Heartbroken Tessa returns home to reconcile with her mother and Noah, who both forgive her.
-In the weeks that follow, Tessa cuts ties with Steph and her group of friends, eventually interviewing for an internship at Vance Publishing.
-Before she leaves college at the end of the semester, Tessa's lecturer hands her an essay written by Hardin, in which he confesses his love for Tessa; after reading it, Tessa returns to the lake to meet Hardin.
+A heartbroken Tessa returns home to reconcile with her mother and Noah, who both forgive her.
+In the weeks that follow, she cuts ties with Steph and her group of friends, eventually interviewing for an internship at Vance Publishing.
+Before Tessa leaves college at the end of the semester, her lecturer hands her an essay written by Hardin, in which he confesses his love for her; after reading it, she returns to the lake to meet him.